Playoff format: Top-five system

-The System Started From Big Bash League 2019-20 Season

 Example

 As used in the 2006 Bartercard Cup, the championship of New Zealand rugby league:

 Top six system

 McIntyre next developed two slightly different systems for six-team playoffs.
 In each system, the No. 1 and No. 2 seeds played to determine the specific semifinal match in which they would compete, while the other four teams played knockout matches in the first week to eliminate two teams and determine the other two semifinal participants.
 The semifinal in which the winner of the 1–2 match competes directly determines one place in the championship final (often called a "Grand Final", especially in Australia).
 The other semifinal is an elimination match, with the winner advancing into a "Preliminary Final" to determine the other Grand Final place.
+There is also one more system.
+Two teams are in lower-bracket round 1, two teams are in the upper-bracket quarter-finals and two teams are in the semi-finals.
+The winner of the upper and lower quarter-finals join the two semi-finalists in a single-elimination bracket.

 This system was further refined into the top-six system used by the Championship and League 1 of European rugby league until being abandoned from the 2015 season forward.
 A slightly modified version of this system was used in the A-League of Australian soccer starting in 2010 before a pure knockout format was adopted beginning in 2013.

 In the modern top-six system, the first round consists of knockout matches involving No. 3 vs No. 6 and No. 4 vs No. 5, with the No. 1 and No. 2 teams receiving a bye into the next round.
 After those matches, the format is identical to the Page playoff system.

 The A-League's former system had the top two teams participating in a two-legged match instead of the single-elimination matches that the other four teams faced.
 It did not affect the teams' eventual playoff paths.